manibatra/Traffic-Sign-Classifier/README.md

 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture achieving a minimum validation accuracy of 93%.
 * Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
 - - - -

 ### Dataset